-In August, your school probably sent out a supply list with the normal folders and pencils, and you dutifully braved the “back-to-school” crowds to purchase them.
-But now that you’re in the thick of it, what do your kids really need to start middle school strong?
+Earlier this month, your school probably sent out a supply list with the normal folders and pencils, and you dutifully braved the “back-to-school” crowds to purchase them.
+But what do your kids really need to start middle school strong?
 Here’s a supplemental list to help your kids thrive this year:

 Alarm clock.
 If your kid can get to and from school independently, and has finally figured out how to get himself in the shower every day, it’s time for him to take charge of his mornings.
 Learning to set an alarm—and actually to get out of bed to turn it off—is an important step in being treated like a big kid.